dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 Managed varargs are not supported in .NET Core.

+Managed/native varargs are currently not supported on RISC-V.

 ## Generics

 *Shared generics*.
 In cases where the code address does not uniquely identify a generic instantiation of a method, then a 'generic instantiation parameter' is required.
 Often the `this` pointer can serve dual-purpose as the instantiation parameter.
 When the `this` pointer is not the generic parameter, the generic parameter is passed as an additional argument.
 On ARM and AMD64, it is passed after the optional return buffer and the optional `this` pointer, but before any user arguments.
 On ARM64 and RISC-V, the generic parameter is passed after the optional `this` pointer, but before any user arguments.
 On x86, if all arguments of the function including `this` pointer fit into argument registers (ECX and EDX) and we still have argument registers available, we store the hidden argument in the next available argument register.
 Otherwise it is passed as the last stack argument.
 For generic methods (where there is a type parameter directly on the method, as compared to the type), the generic parameter currently is a MethodDesc pointer (I believe an InstantiatedMethodDesc).
 For static methods (where there is no `this` pointer) the generic parameter is a MethodTable pointer/TypeHandle.